PdxCodeGuild/Full-Stack-Day-Class/notes/deployment-heroku.md

 If you have extra directory structure, you'll have to move things around before starting this.

 If you are on macOS or Linux, I have a bash script that will perform all of the following steps for you: [django-heroku.sh](/bin/django-heroku.sh).
+Once you run that script, you have to commit and push all of the files and changes it makes to the `heroku` remote.
-There is also a tutorial on the [Heroku docs](https://devcenter.heroku.com/articles/getting-started-with-python#introduction).
+There is also a tutorial on the [Heroku docs](https://devcenter.heroku.com/articles/getting-started-with-python#introduction) that this is based off of.

 I have also implemented all of these steps in my [demo capstone](https://github.com/selassid/imagepipe) if you need a reference.